 \end{definition}

-This is closely related to the topological Euler characteristic through the order complexes.
-The {\em order complex} $\K(P)$ of a poset $P$ is a simplicial complex whose $n$-simplex is a sequence $p_{0}< p_{1} < \ldots <p_{n}$.
-It holds the equality $\chi(P)=\chi(\K(P))$ for any finite poset $P$.
-We regard it as a measure on posets, and apply it to the integration of functions on posets.
+The Euler characteristic of a finite poset is closely related to the topological one through the order complex.
+The {\em order complex} $\K(P)$ of a poset $P$ is a simplicial complex whose $n$-simplex corresponds to a sequence $p_{0}< p_{1} < \ldots <p_{n}$.
+For any finite poset $P$, it holds the equality $\chi(P)=\chi(\K(P))$, where the right hand is the topological Euler characteristic.
+We regard it as a homotopical measure on posets, and apply it to the integration of functions on posets.

 \begin{definition} Let $P$ be a finite poset.
 A {\em filter} $Q$ is a subposet of $P$ closed under the upper order, i.e., if $x \in Q$ and $y \in P$ with $x \leq y$, then $y \in Q$ whenever.
 The prime filter $P_{\geq x}$ for a point $x$ in $P$ is defined by $P_{\geq x}=\{y \in P \mid y \geq x\}$.
 Every filter can be written as a union of some prime filters.
 Let $\F_P$ denote the collection of filters of $P$. \end{definition}